Submitted by on

 1. Non-digital media—e.g., paper and microfilm

-2. Digital media—e.g., CDs, DVDs, magnetic tapes, external or removable hard disk drives, flash drives, or saved on systems and servers (on-premises and cloud)
+2. Digital media—e.g., CDs, DVDs, magnetic tapes, external or removable hard disk drives, flash drives, or data saved on systems and servers (on-premises and cloud)

 CUI protection on non-digital media is performed by using physical security controls.
 When CUI is stored on non-digital media, it should be held in a controlled environment with strict limitations on access.
-Only people with authorization should be able to access, observe, or overhear CUI.
-To ensure CUI protection, it should be stored in locked rooms, cases, or cabinets.
+Only people with authorization should be able to access, observe, or even overhear CUI.
+To maximize CUI protection, it should be stored in locked rooms, cases, or cabinets.

 When referring to CUI protection for digital data at rest, information is not moving through the network.
 This usually means it is stored on hard drives, media, and mobile devices.
 In addition to encryption and physical security systems, other CUI protection tactics can be employed.
 These include:

-• Data loss prevention
+• Data loss prevention (DLP) technology

 • Firewalls